 Over the last 7 years Mr. Jones has been serving as the music teacher and assistant band director at Millbrooke Elementary where, in 2013, he was chosen as Millbrooke’s Christian County Representative Teacher of the Year.
 From July of 2016 through June of 2018 he also served as a Kentucky Department of Education Regional Arts Representative where he helped develop, implement and assess the current state arts curriculum in the western region of Kentucky.
 All the while Mr. Jones has continued to teach, consult, adjudicate and work with numerous music and percussion programs from around the state and country including the Daviess County High School percussion program in Daviess County, KY, the Akins High School Band in Austin TX, and the reigning runner-up and previous champion in KMEA 4A State Marching Band Championship Competition, the Hopkinsville High School Band in Hopkinsville, KY.

 Mr. Jones is a returning resident of Lexington where he resides with his wife, Delana Jones.

-Chris Strange, Jazz Ensemble
+Chris Strange, Associate Director of Bands and Director of Jazz Ensemble